kbodana/FinTech/README.md

 ## My Background

 I'm a UW Business school grad.
 After school, I actually got into technology and then information security.
-I've worked mostly in the financial services space, however, I currently work for a video game company.
+I've worked mostly in the financial services space.

 ## Career Goals

-My long-term goal is to get out of the 9-5 routine and trade markets full time.
+Win the lottery and retire.

 ## FinTech Career Path

 I'm actually not planning on pursuing a career in FinTech.
-I would like to trade independently full time and would like to be able to analyze data sets of financial data and automate my trading as much as possible.
+I was drawn to this program because of the emphasis on using Python and machine learning to analyze large data sets.

 ### Table of Contents